Van526g/COVID-App/README.md

 **Vanessa Giron**: In charge of the graphical user interface (GUI), results activity, survey activity, daily tracker activty, COVID information activity, such as the symptoms, preventions, and testings, and the GitHub README.md.

-**Nikhil Gupta**: In charge of the single sign on (SSO), admin dashboard activity, survey activity, using the COVID-19 API to get the global cases and deaths for the COVID information activity, and the GitHub README.md.
+**Nikhil Gupta**: In charge of the single sign on (SSO), admin dashboard activity, survey activity, and using the COVID-19 API to get the global cases and deaths for the COVID information activity page.

 # Credits
 **Save & Open the Symptoms in the Daily Tracker Activty**: http://www.vetbossel.in/create-notepad-application-android-studio/